ajeygore/ajeygore.github.com/about.md

 Namaste!
 I&#39;m Ajey.
 I was born in Banda, India, a very small town in northern india, grew up there and studied in Allahabad and Bangalore.
 In the last 25 years, I had setup my own printing business, self learned programming, professionally learned accounting, lived in Bangalore, London, Chicago, Pune, Gurgaon, Ghaziabad and now live between Singapore, Jakarta and Bangalore.
 I started my career as a graphics designer, then later ended up writing software for last 25 years.
 I love to play strategy games (Age of empires, Civilizatio, chess) and draw/paint.
 Recently I stated to draw again.

-I borrowed a lot of ideas from [Abhinit](https://twitter.com/abhinitial)and [Sidu](https://twitter.com/ponnappa) for writing this manual.
+I borrowed a lot of ideas from [Abhinit](https://twitter.com/abhinitial) and [Sidu](https://twitter.com/ponnappa) for writing this manual.
 Sidu/Abhinit pushed me towards it.
 They got me thinking about what I should write in my readme or user manual.
 And here it is. :)

 # Ajey's User Manual